 *Wait period is only required after the first vaccination, providing that booster vaccines are kept up to date.

 Before returning to the UK with your dog they will need to be administered a tapeworm treatment.
-This must be given by a veterinary surgeon (and recorded in the passport) 1-5 days before return to the UK.
+This must be given by a veterinary surgeon (and recorded in the AHC) 1-5 days before return to the UK.

 You do not need to administer this if returning from Ireland, Finland, Malta or Norway.

-You should treat your dog again within 28 days of returning to the UK.
+It is advised to treat your dog again within 28 days of returning to the UK.